rohitsoni007/mcp-gearbox-js/README.md

 mcp init -a continue
 mcp init -a kiro
 mcp init -a cursor
+mcp init -a qoder
+mcp init -a claude
+mcp init -a gemini
+mcp init -a lmstudio

 # Initialize in current directory
 mcp init .